 3. Empower teachers to do whatever is in the best interest of each individual child.
 One size does not fit all.

-Today way too many children know their phonic sounds, but struggle as slow readers, difficulty blending the phonic sounds to form words, and/or poor spellers).
+Today way too many children know their phonic sounds, but struggle as slow readers They have difficulty blending the phonic sounds to form words.
+Furthermore, they are often poor spellers.
 There can be many reasons such as hearing problems, and vision problems.
 However the most common cause is as follows:

 Computer games teach several of the following phonic sounds incorrectly: B, C, D, G, H, J, K, (occasionally M), P, T, W. Computers add a u sound at the end of many of these letters to make them more audible to the listener.
 We do not say Hu-a-Pu-Y for happy, nor do we say Du-a-du-y for daddy.
 Think about how difficult it is to hear happy when pronouncing it as hu-a-pu-y.
 Most of the struggling readers I have helped were pronouncing one or more of these sounds incorrectly.